yasirbhutta/yasirbhutta.github.io/python/docs/control-flow.md

 The `condition` can be any logical expression.
 If the condition is evaluated to `true`, the block of `statements` is executed.
 Otherwise, the block of `statements` is skipped.

-Here is a simple example of an if statement in MATLAB:
+Here is a simple example of an if statement in PYTHON:

 ### Example #1: